 Service does not recognize LLCs as a unique tax reporting entity.

 (LLCs are created by state law, not the federal government.)
-Rather, taxes are reported in the same manner as a corporation,
+Taxes are reported in the same manner as a corporation,

 partnership or sole proprietorship (called a disregarded entity), depending on the size and complexity